-The design of the Sony 2018 X900F is great.
-It is quite different to the 'traditional' Sony aesthetics from the last few years, such as the X900E.
-The wide-set legs are the most noticeable difference, and do require a larger table but are designed so that the Sony soundbar can fit between them.
-There is basic cable management similar to the X900E down the back of the stand, but it isn't as good as the X930E which includes routing through the back panel.
+The Sony X900F's design is great.
+It's quite different from traditional Sony aesthetics.
+The wide-set legs are the most noticeable difference, and they do require a larger table, but are designed so that the Sony soundbar can fit between them.
+There's basic cable management similar to the X900E down the back of the stand, but it isn't as good as the X930E which includes routing through the back panel.
 The build quality is very good and the TV feels solid.

-When the local dimming is turned on, the contrast ratio on the checkerboard pattern goes up, but not by much since the zones are not small enough to have an impact on this pattern.
+With the local dimming feature enabled, the contrast ratio slightly increases, but the dimming zones aren't big enough to have an impact on this pattern.

-The full array local dimming of the Sony X900F is decent and better than most LED TVs.
-It is a small upgrade when compared to the 2017 X900E.
+The full array local dimming of the 2018 Sony X900F is decent and better than most LED TVs.
+It's a small upgrade when compared to the 2017 X900E.
 The X900F performance is more similar to the 2017 Sony X930E when set side by side, although the X930E has slightly less abrupt transitions of the zones on movements.

 Very similar performance to the Samsung Q8FN.
 The X900F has deeper black levels, but there is more visible blooming.

 Great SDR peak brightness, good enough for even a bright room.
 The TV's local dimming does a good job of boosting bright sections of the screen when other sections are dimmer, shown by how the smaller window tests are brighter than the larger ones.
-Overall, this brightness is a marked improvement over last year's X900E, and is far better than the brightness of many competing TVs like the Samsung MU8000 and LG SJ8500, though still not as bright as last year's X930E.
+Overall, this brightness is a marked improvement over the 2017 X900E, and is far better than the brightness of many competing TVs like the Samsung MU8000 and LG SJ8500, though still not as bright as the X930E.

 Great HDR peak brightness; bright highlights in HDR content will be shown fairly bright, though not quite as bright as the 1000-4000 cd/m² they're intended to be.
-The TV's local dimming is able to boost highlights to be very bright, because the rest of the scene in HDR content is usually fairly dim when compared to SDR content, so the TV has more power budget for the hightlights.
-Overall the HDR brightness is better than last year's X900E.
+The TV's local dimming can boost highlights to be very bright because the rest of the scene in HDR content is usually fairly dim when compared to SDR content, so the TV has more power budget for the highlights.

-The most accurate picture mode out of the box is the 'Custom' picture mode, and it is also one of the picture modes that gives you the most control over all the picture setting available.
+The most accurate picture mode out of the box is the 'Custom' picture mode, and it's also one of the picture modes that gives you the most control over all the picture setting available.